-Read on for our complete guide to cold weather grooming for your cat.
+Read on for our guide to cold weather grooming for your cat.

-During autumn, your cat will shed its summer coat to allow for a thicker, warmer coat for the cold weather.
-While cats do a good job of grooming themselves, they need extra help to keep their thick coat in check and prevent matting.
+During autumn, your cat will shed their summer coat to allow for a thicker, warmer coat for the cold weather.
+While cats do a good job of grooming themselves, many will need extra help to keep their thick coat in check and prevent matting.

 Regular brushing two to three times a week with a suitable comb will help remove loose fur and prevent knots.
 Long-haired cats will need daily grooming to keep their coat in great condition.
 Start with a wide-toothed comb on small areas at a time to remove knots, then switch to a slicker brush to remove loose fur and dirt.

 If you notice any matting, it’s important to deal with it right away before it gets worse.
 Speak to your vet for advice on how to remove it without causing pain or discomfort.